 • Neutral staging

-This process is part of a professional real estate ad well executed, where the in-person visit is the culmination, not an improvisation.
+This process is part of a professional real estate ad well executed, where the in-person visit is the culmination, not an improvised.

 emotional closure

-At the end of the visit, the buyer usually has a clear feeling, although he or she does not always verbalize it.
+At the end of the visit, the buyer usually has a clear feeling, although I don't always verbalize it.
 That feeling is the result of all the previous details.

 When a home stands out, the buyer: